-Funding from other Australian Government programs, from Screen Australia (excluding the Producer Offset) and from state and territory incentives does not impact on the production's eligibility for the Location Offset.
+Funding from other Australian Government programs, such as Screen Australia (excluding the Producer Offset) and/or from state and territory incentives do not impact on the production's eligibility for the Location Offset.

 Various Australian states and territories provide incentives in the forms of tax offsets and direct financial support to encourage productions to locate to those jurisdictions.
 A production that accesses any state and territory incentives may also apply for the Location Offset.